 Negative public perception regarding our industry may lead to increased regulatory scrutiny, which may, in turn, lead to new state and federal safety and environmental laws, regulations, guidelines or enforcement interpretations.
 Additionally, environmental and other advocacy groups may oppose our customers' operations through organized protests, attempts to block or sabotage our customers' operations, intervene in regulatory or administrative proceedings involving our customers' assets, or file lawsuits or other actions designed to prevent, disrupt or delay the development or operation of our customers' assets.
 These actions may increase our costs of compliance and reduce our customers' production levels over time which, as a result, may reduce demand for our services.
 Moreover, governmental authorities exercise considerable discretion in the timing and scope of permit issuance and the public may engage in the permitting process, including through intervention in the courts.
-Negative public perception could cause the permits that our customers require to conduct their operations to be withheld, delayed or burdened by requirements that restrict our customers' ability to profitably conduct their businesses, which would also reduce demand for our services.
+Negative public perception could cause the public that restrict our customers' ability to profitably conduct their businesses, which would also reduce demand for our services.
 Ultimately, this could make it more difficult to secure funding for our operations.